Kitchen Concoctions

 And even though my Dad would probably tell you, that all he wanted for Father’s Day was to spend time with us kids, now as an adult, I feel like more than ever, I need to find the perfect card each year to say thanks.

 And the beautiful thing about life, is that as the years have gone by, there are now more Dads in my life.
 I now have a Father-in-law, who is completely different than my Dad in many ways, but also the same as he loves his kids (and daughter-in-law) unconditionally and is proud of their accomplishments.
-It has also been fun to watch my brother-in-laws and friends become Dads (and my brother and Eric become awesome uncles), and see them grow and mature as they navigate their new roles.
+It has also been fun to watch my brother-in-laws, friends and husband become Dads, and see them grow and mature as they navigate their new roles.

 So, with Father’s Day this Sunday, and with so many deserving Dads in my life, I thought it would be fun to celebrate them all.
-So, I decided to head to Walmart, just like I used to do with my own Dad, to pick out some American Greetings Father’s Day cards.
+So, I decided to head to Walmart, to pick out some American Greetings Father’s Day cards.
 What I love about greeting cards is that they can say the things that maybe you can’t.
 They can be funny or heartfelt, and are a simple way to let someone know that you care.

 SWEET AND SMOKY BBQ DRY RUB {PLUS FATHER’S DAY GRILLING GIFT BASKET}

 In addition to giving cards, I always try to give thoughtful gifts.
 I like giving handmade or unique gifts and will often put as much time and thought into picking out a gift as I do a card.
-So, since most Dads love to grill, this year, I decided to put together some Father’s Day grilling gift baskets for my Dad and Father-in-law, which include some store bought grilling accessories in addition to some homemade BBQ sauce and my Sweet and Smoky BBQ Dry Rub (recipe below).
+So, since most Dads love to grill, this year, I decided to put together some Father’s Day grilling gift baskets for the Dads in my life, which include some store bought grilling accessories in addition to some homemade BBQ sauce and my Sweet and Smoky BBQ Dry Rub (recipe below).

 I’m pretty please at how my Father’s Day grilling gift basket turned out and the Sweet and Smoky BBQ Dry Rub is my go to homemade dry rub, perfect for pretty much anything you want to throw on the grill, from chicken to veggies, and is a great spice blend to have on hand all summer long.